 With the success, the up and down of digital assets in recent months, the interest in this new asset class has grown and investing in cryptocurrencies have become a popular choice among many investors.
-The most well-known cryptocurrencies are bitcoin and ethereum, but there are now thousands of different crypto / tokens available.
-Most of them have been through roller coaster rides due to extreme volatility and mismanagement of businesses, reinforcing the need for investors to diversify their investment and select the correct provider to start investing this market.
+The most well-known cryptocurrencies are Bitcoin and Ethereum, but there are now thousands of different crypto and tokens available.
+Most of them have been through roller coaster rides due to extreme volatility and mismanagement of businesses, reinforcing the need for investors to diversify their investment and select the correct provider to start investing in this market.

 Stock picking individual cryptocurrencies can be challenging and risky, especially in this fast-evolving market where crypto asset fundamentals are very different from the traditional stock market.